-- 1. The Village will pay 100% percent of tuition, laboratory fees and textbook charges for a courses in which the Village requires enrollment by a Village employee. - 2.
-The Village will pay up to 75% percent of tuition, laboratory fees and textbook charges for a specific course, based upon the Village's evaluation of the course, available funds allocated to the educational systems program and the Village's allocation of its resources, provided that: - a.
+- The Village will pay 100% percent of tuition, laboratory fees and textbook charges for a course in which the Village requires enrollment by a Village employee. - 2.
+The Village will reimburse to 75% percent of tuition, laboratory fees and textbook charges for a specific course (not to exceed \$2,000), based upon the Village's evaluation and approval of the course, available funds allocated to the educational systems program and the Village's allocation of its resources, provided that: - a.
 The course is directly related to the employee's present work or can reasonably be expected to contribute to the employee's future with the Village.